elastic/start-local/README.md

 ### Select the version to install

-By default, `stat-local` uses the latest stable version of Elastic stack.
+By default, `start-local` uses the latest stable version of Elastic Stack.
 If you want, you can specify a different version using the `-v` parameter, as follows:

 ```bash